-Active A security mechanism in which a public key and private key keep the private key secret in the IC chip constituting a part of the TOE.
+Active A security mechanism in which a public key and private key Authentication pair using the public key cryptography system is stored to keep the private key secret in the IC chip constituting a part of the TOE.
 The public key is transmitted to an external device trying to authenticate the TOE and after that the TOE will be authenticated through cryptographic calculation by the challenge-response protocol using the private key, which has been kept secret in the TOE.
+The Active Authentication protocol has been standardized by